ChaosDynamix/Arcadia/docs/04_installation/INS10_lvm-with-raid1_2.md

    1. Change the type of the partition to `EFI system`
 1. Lvm partition
    1. Create a new partition with all the remaining space of your drive minus 100MiB
-   1. Change the type of the partition to `Linux RAID`
+   1. Change the type of the partition to `Linux LVM`
 1. Write and exit

 ### Clone the disk partitioning setup of `/dev/sda` to `/dev/sdb`